 Nicole was born and raised in Richmond, completing her B.Sc. in Biology at UBC.
 After graduating, she spent a year travelling around Europe and Southeast Asia and teaching English before starting at the Allard School of Law.

-In her free time, Nicole enjoys reading, hiking, and is attempting to learn how to play the ukulele (with mixed results).
+In her free time, Nicole enjoys reading, hiking, and petting any dogs she comes across.
 Please feel free to contact her with any questions!

-Shawnee will be a second year J.D. student at the Allard School of Law in September and has a background of mixed descent: Huron, Metis, Algonquin and Italian.
+Shawnee is a third year J.D. student at the Allard School of Law and has a background of mixed descent: Huron, Metis, Algonquin and Italian.
 She completed her undergraduate studies at the University of British Columbia, with a major in Political Science and a minor in Law and Society.
 During her B.A., she was part of the Women’s Varsity Rugby team and held many part-time service industry jobs.
 In the year post-undergraduate and pre-law school, Shawnee travelled to 11 countries where she volunteered, worked, and explored.

-At Allard Law, Shawnee is Vice President of the Indigenous Law Students’ Association (ILSA), the ILSA representative for the Women’s Caucus, and plays on the men’s rugby team, the Beavers.
+This past year at Allard Law, Shawnee was the Vice President of the Indigenous Law Students’ Association (ILSA), the ILSA representative for the Women’s Caucus, and played on the men’s rugby team, the Beavers.
 In addition, she completed the Indigenous Community Legal Clinic and Allard’s Cultural Competency Certificate.
 This year she will continue her Exec position with ILSA as the External Fundraiser.

-Over the summer, Shawnee will be an intern at Miller Thomson LLP and during her second year at Allard, she will go on exchange to Israel.
+Over the summer, Shawnee will be a summer student at a downtown law firm and during her second semester of third year at Allard, she will go on exchange to Israel.

 If you have any questions about leading a balanced life while in law school or about how to get involved in the Allard and greater Vancouver communities, she would be happy to answer them!

 Tylar spent her childhood in Trinidad, Germany, France, Chile, and the United States.
 She moved to Canada when she was 14 and went to high school and completed her undergraduate degree in Kelowna, British Columbia.
 She graduated from the University of British Columbia’s Okanagan Campus with a Bachelor of Arts, majoring in Psychology.
-Before law school, Tylar worked in the wine industry in the Okanagan and did lots of travelling.
-She has lived in Vancouver for two years and hopes to stay in Vancouver after law school.
+Before law school, Tylar worked in the wine industry in the Okanagan and enjoyed travelling on her school breaks.
+She is currently employed at the Vancouver office of an international law firm for temporary summer articles.

-In her first year, Tylar volunteered with Pro Bono Students Canada (PBSC) in the Family Law “Live Help” Program.
-She was also a First-year Representative for the Women’s Caucus, participated in the Legal Education Outreach Program, and was a member of the UBC Student Animal Defence Fund and the Centre for Feminist Legal Studies, and the Women’s Caucus.
+Tylar has volunteered with Pro Bono Students Canada (PBSC) in the Family Law “Live Help” Program and the Legal Education Outreach Program.
+She is a member of the UBC Student Animal Defence Fund, the Centre for Feminist Legal Studies, and the Women’s Caucus.
 Tylar is the co-president of the Allard Law Wine Appreciation Society and co-captain of the Allard Mallards Softball team.